Jitkal/BonusPoints-Automated-Test/README.md

-# Bonus Points Assignment – Automated Facebook Post Test
+# Bonus Points – Automated Test

 This project demonstrates automated testing of Facebook’s login and posting functionalities using **Playwright**.
 All tests are executed on **web browser only**, as required by the assignment.